yet-another-static-site-generator/yass/docs/pages.md

 - author - The name of the author of the page.
 This parameter is optional.
 - authoremail - The email address of the author of the page.
 This parameter is optional.
+- summary - Short summary for this page.
+This parameter is optional.
+- content - Content of the page in Atom feed.
+If you not set it, then the program will load here markdown version of the page content.
+This parameter is optional.

 Example of markdown file with Atom feed settings for Atom feed source as `tags`: